easolhq/easolhq.github.io/docs/reference/tags/currency_switcher_tag/index.md

 ---
 layout: default
-title: Currency Switcher
+title: Currency switcher
 parent: Tags
 grand_parent: Reference
 has_children: false
 ---

+# Currency switcher

-The Currency Switcher Tag returns a HTML form with a drop-down menu of currency options.
+The `currency_switcher` tag returns an HTML form with a drop-down menu of currency options.
 When a currency is selected, the form emits a submit event which updates the currency site-wide and reloads the page.

 ##### input